Michael-Parker719/cot-4500-as2/README.md

-# To run this code go run
+# To run the main function of this code run
 `cd src/main`<br>
 `python assignment_2.py`